-When a creditor sues you to collect debt you haven't paid, you have three choices to deal with the lawsuit:
+When a creditor sues you to collect a debt you haven't paid, you have three choices to deal with the lawsuit:

 Here are some common defenses to creditor suits:

-A counterclaim is a claim that you have against the creditor.
+A "counterclaim" is a claim that you have against the creditor.
 In most states, the counterclaim must relate to the transaction at issue in the creditor's lawsuit.
 For example, say the creditor sues you for nonpayment of a credit card debt.
-You could file a counterclaim alleging that it harassed you in trying to collect the debt.
-It's not a defense to the underlying debt, but a separate claim.
+You might be able to file a counterclaim alleging that it harassed you in trying to collect the debt.
+It's not a defense to the underlying debt but a separate claim.

-Once a judgment is entered, interest will accrue on the judgment amount until it is paid.
+Once a judgment is entered, interest will accrue on the judgment amount until it's paid.
 You could find yourself liable for an amount that is hundreds or thousands of dollars more than the original debt.
 Because of this, it might be worth hiring an attorney to help you settle the debt for a fair amount.

 If you have a significant amount of debt, especially credit card or other unsecured debt, it might be worth your while to consult with a bankruptcy attorney.
-Defending numerous credit card suits can be expensive and time consuming, and the effect on your credit score of these judgments may be worse than that of a bankruptcy.
-You may find that discharging all your old debt with a Chapter 7 or a Chapter 13 bankruptcy could cost less than defending even one credit card suit.
+Defending numerous credit card suits can be expensive and time-consuming, and the effect on your credit scores from these judgments might be worse than that of a bankruptcy.
+You might find that discharging all your old debt with a Chapter 7 or a Chapter 13 bankruptcy could cost less than defending even one credit card suit.